 We did use aquaphor for some time, and determined that Ryan might be allergic to the lanolin component, as his wounds were just not healing at all.
 Since we have switched to vaseline (does not contain lanolin), his wounds have started to close!
 And, it is a lot less expensive, too!

 Blisters are popped with a lancet device, and his hair is combed as gently as possible.
 We then transfer him to his changing table to apply mepilex lite to the wounds on his bottom.
-Sometimes we also use mepitel in the groin area/areas that flex to prevent sticking of the tubifast or diaper components.
+Sometimes we also use mepitel in the groin area/areas that flex to prevent sticking of the tubifast components.